srl-labs/containerlab/docs/manual/vrnetlab.md

               stage: healthy
 ```

-/// admonition | Warning!
-    type: warning
-When using VM-based nodes and creating the dependencies for the heatlhy stage, it is important to ensure that no links exist between the nodes that depend on each other.
-This is because the VM-based node do not support link hot plugging and wait till all the links are attached to the container before starting the boot process.
-Pay attention, as it may lead to a deadlock situation where the nodes are waiting for each other to boot.
-///

 ### Boot delay

 A predecessor of the Boot Order is the boot delay that can be set with `BOOT_DELAY` environment variable that the supported VM-based nodes will respect.